ibm-cloud-docs/monitoring/dashboards.md

 ## Deleting a dashboard
 {: #delete}

-Complete the following steps to delete a dashboard:
+Complete the following steps to delete a dashboard in the Web UI:

 1. Navigate to the *DASHBOARDS* section in the Web UI.
 2. Select the dashboard from the left hand panel.